yinsyim/vimrc/README.md

 nnoremap <leader>mc :e /root/.vim_runtime/my_configs.vim<CR>
 " open NERDTree
 map <C-n> :NERDTreeToggle<CR>
+" leave 7 lines on the top and at the bottom when scroll set scrolloff=7
 ```

 You can also install your plugins, for instance, via pathogen you can install [vim-rails](https://github.com/tpope/vim-rails):